 The Perfect Well-Roundish New inspirational Book For Teen Girls

-I spent my weekend devouring Fat Girl on a Plane by Kelly deVos, and now that it is over, I feel a little lost.
+I spent my weekend devouring Fat Girl on a Plane by Kelly deVos.
+Now that it is over, I feel a little lost.
 Can we please have a Cookie sequel?
 Can Gareth comeback so we can further examine his being?
 Or just slap him?
 Tommy, I am SO freaking mad at you, still.

 If you are looking for a modern and relevant book about growing up overweight, especially in relation to the judgmental fashion industry, this title is for you.
 As deVos repeatedly emphasizes, fashion despises fat.
 This prejudice is a barrier Cookie must fight to overcome in high school and college in order to succeed with her fashionista career goals.
 Cookie lets nothing stop her.